dmbarbour/glas/docs/GlasApps.md

 In this case we might evaluate a property as pass/fail, and then evaluate the message expression only when the property fails.
 This might also be interpreted as a form of logging, except the default configuration would be to abort the current transaction on a failed test.

-Other than inline testing, it might be feasible to express ad-hoc assumptions about final conditions just before commit.
+Other than inline testing, it might be feasible to express ad hoc assumptions about final conditions just before commit.

 ### Tracing?
 Tentative.

 In some cases, it is useful to track dataflows through a system including across remote procedure calls and transactions.
 This can be partially supported by including provenance annotations within data representations.
 The [glas object](GlasObject.md) representation supports such annotations, for example.
 We will need something more to efficiently maintain provenance when processing data.
-I suspect this will need an ad-hoc solution for now.
+I suspect this will need an ad hoc solution for now.

 ### Mapping